 These are types of disposable respirators that are designed to filter at least 95% of airborne particles.

 N95 and KN95 respirators that fit well and provide a tight seal on your face protect you better than a cloth mask on its own or a surgical mask.
 They may be less comfortable because they filter better and fit more tightly.

 Bandanas and scarves are not recommended (unless you wear a mask underneath).

 See CDC Types of Masks for more information.

 TIPS!
-It is recommended to have more than one mask readily available so that a dirty face covering can be easily replaced with a clean one.
+It is recommended to have more than one mask readily available so that a dirty or wet mask can be easily replaced with a clean one.
 When you are out, carry a spare mask and hand sanitizer.
 If your mask gets damp or wet, replace it with a clean dry one.

 To get the best protection from your mask, make sure that it fits well.
 It is important that whichever type of mask you use:

 Ways to make your cloth or surgical mask fit better